 As you can see, there are many possibilities now that you have identified you top three choices in the event.
 You can make straight bets or you can make exotic wagers like exactas and trifectas.
 Your betting choices are limited only by your bankroll and your imagination.

 Would you like to try this simple handicapping method for real money?
 You can open an account with an online racebook today and it only takes a few clicks.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You will be able to watch and wager on live horse racing all over the world.
 Who knows?
 You could use this method to make a lot of money!